 Step 3: Provide Regular Performance Feedback

-To keep employees informed of their progress, give them personal feedback on their performance.
+To keep employees informed of their progress, give them personal and impactful feedback on their performance.

-Providing your employees with feedback on where they can improve proactively will bring a spirit of empowerment to your company culture.
+Providing your employees with feedback on where they can improve proactively will bring a spirit of empowerment to your organization’s sales culture.
 Employees who understand what they’re doing well and how they can shift their efforts for optimal results will grow to appreciate and even look forward to receiving feedback.

 The toxic sales culture focuses too much on yearly reviews and ignores the importance of regular feedback.
 Don’t limit your feedback to yearly reviews.
 Make your company’s long-term goals relevant to shorter-term actions with monthly or, at least, quarterly reviews.